afonsoarriaga/simple-oidc-app/README.md

 2. Fix the function randomHex.

-3. Validate the digital signature in the 'idToken' with the correct google public key.
+3. Validate the digital signature in the 'idToken' with the correct Google public key.

 4. Bonus points: Check 'iss', 'aud', and 'exp'.